expo/router/docs/docs/features/layout-routes.md

 ![](./assets/fragment-routes.png)

 Fragment routes add nested layout without appending any path segments.
 Think of them like `index.js` but as a layout.
 These are most commonly used for adding navigators like tab, stack, drawer, etc...
-The format is `/(name)`, the `name` is purely cosmetic and not provided to the route component.
+The format is `/(name)`, if the `name` matches a reduced child, that child will be the initial route for a stack.

 ```bash title="File System"
 app/